modernWebDev9/Booking_System_TelegramBot/README.md

 - Environment variable `YADISK_TOKEN` with your Yandex.Disk OAuth token **(full disk access)**
 - Environment variable `BOT_TOKEN` with your telegram bot token **(get it from [`@BotFather`](https://t.me/BotFather))**

-*Most of these dependencies (with the exception of system libraries such as ws2_32 in Windows) can be installed using your operating system's package manager or using fetchContent/CPM in CMake.
-I strongly recommend using the vcpkg package manager to simplify the installation of dependencies.*
+> *Most of these dependencies (with the exception of system libraries such as ws2_32 in Windows) can be installed using your operating system's package manager or using > fetchContent/CPM in CMake.
+I strongly recommend using the vcpkg package manager to simplify the installation of dependencies*

-**The Yandex.Disk client must be built or installed as a static library before creating this project!**
+> **The Yandex.Disk client must be built or installed as a static library before creating this project!**

 ### 🏗️ Build Instructions